ThoughtWorksInc/ml-app-template/README.md

 - See list of running containers: `docker ps`
 - Start a bash shell in a running container when it’s running: `docker exec -it <container-id> /bin/bash` (you can find the container id by running `docker ps`)

+### Errors

+Please refer to [FAQs](./FAQs.md) for a list of common errors that you may encounter, and how you can fix them.

 ### Configuring CI pipeline

 During the workshop, we will walk you through how to configure a CI pipeline for your project.
 We will specify our CI pipeline in `.circleci/config.yml`.
 And you can refer to `.circleci/config.heroku.reference.yaml` for the complete solution, if you wish to.